erajasekar/erajasekar.github.io/_posts/2017-10-27-how-to-setup-subdomain-for-aws-api-gateway.md

 ## 2. Created Custom domain in API Gateway
 1. Logged in to Amazon API Gateway
-2. Clicked on “Custom Domain Names” in left nav bar
+2. Clicked on *“Custom Domain Names”* in left nav bar
 3. Entered `api.mydomain.com` for domain name.
 4. Selected certificate created in previous step for ACM Certificate.
 5. Added base path mapping that for path `/` to destination as my deployed API Gateway application.
-6. Clicked “Save”
+6. Clicked *“Save”*
 7. Note down the  cloud front distribution url shown at “Target Domain Name” .

 Here is snapshot of my API Gateway configuration

 ![API Gateway configuration](https://raw.githubusercontent.com/erajasekar/blog-jekyll/master/assets/images/aws-subdomain/Gateway-domain1.jpg)

-### 3. Created Hosted Zone in AWS Route 53.
+## 3. Created Hosted Zone in AWS Route 53.

 1. Logged in to AWS Route 53.
-2. Clicked on “Create Hosted Zone”
+2. Clicked on *“Create Hosted Zone”*
 3. Provided domain name as `mydomain.com` and clicked create. (**Note domain should be root domain and not subdomain**)
 4. Selected the created domain to configure A Record.
 5. Clicked on “Create Record Set”
 6. Entered `api.mydomain.com` as Name
 7. Chose “A- IPv4 Address” for type.
-8. Selected **Yes** for Alias.
+8. Selected *"Yes"* for Alias.
 9. Entered cloud front distributed id created in previous step as value.

 My Hosted zone alias looked like ethis

 ![Route 53 Hosted zone alias](https://raw.githubusercontent.com/erajasekar/blog-jekyll/master/assets/images/aws-subdomain/Route53-Alias1.jpg)

 ## 4. Added Route 53 Name servers in Namecheap
-I previously added wix nameservers under DNS settings of my domain in Namecheap.
-I had to remove Wix name servers and add AWS Route 53 Name servers.
+I had wix nameservers under DNS settings of my domain in Namecheap.
+I removed Wix name servers and added AWS Route 53 Name servers.
 To find name servers click on Hosted Zone of your domain in Route 53 and name severs will be listed under “NS” type record set like below snapshot

 ![Route 53 Nameservers](https://raw.githubusercontent.com/erajasekar/blog-jekyll/master/assets/images/aws-subdomain/Route53-nameservers1.jpg)

 ## 5. Switch Wix domain setup to pointing configuration
-I need to change wix domain connection type to pointing from dns servers.
+I need to change wix domain connection type to *"pointing"* from dns servers.
 So I disconnected my domain from wix and went through domain setup wizard.
 I chose connection type to pointing and I followed these instructions provided by Wix.

+> For yourdomain.com,
+>
-For yourdomain.com, create an A record that points to: 23.236.62.147 For www.yourdomain.com, create a Cname record that points to: www174.wixdns.net For m.yourdomain.com, create a Cname record that points to: www174.wixdns.net
+> 1. create an A record that points to: 23.236.62.147
+> 2. www.yourdomain.com, create a Cname record that points to: www174.wixdns.net
+> 3. m.yourdomain.com, create a Cname record that points to: www174.wixdns.net

 So logged into Route 53 again to setup these A and CNAME record sets.